 When selecting the right loan tenure for your personal loan, consider these factors:

-• Monthly income: Your income determines whether you can opt for a shorter tenure with lower EMIs or need a longer tenure with higher EMIs.
+- Monthly income: Your income determines whether you can opt for a shorter tenure with higher EMIs or need a longer tenure with lower EMIs.

-• Existing debts: Factor in other debts you have, so you don’t take on more than you can repay.
+- Existing debts: Factor in other debts you have, so you do not take on more than you can repay.

-• Interest rate: The interest rate affects the overall interest you’ll pay; longer tenures mean more interest.
+- Interest rate: The interest rate affects the overall interest you will pay; longer tenures typically mean more interest paid over time.

-• Financial goals: Choose a shorter tenure for quick repayment or longer tenure for long-term savings.
+- Financial goals: Choose a shorter tenure for quick repayment and reduced interest, or a longer tenure to manage your monthly budget and free up funds for other long-term financial goals.

-• Age and credit score: Younger borrowers may get longer tenures and a good credit score can secure a lower interest rate.
+- Age and credit score: Younger borrowers may qualify for longer tenures, and a good credit score can help secure a lower interest rate.

 Read More: What are the Factors That Affect Personal Loan Tenure?